About

 The FRFF Grant Program

 The STUDIO administers the Frank-Ratchye Further Fund (FRFF): an endowment to encourage the creation of innovative projects by the faculty, students and staff of Carnegie Mellon University.
 With this fund, the STUDIO seeks to develop a cache of groundbreaking projects created at CMU — works that can be described as “thinking at the edges” of the intersection of disciplines.
 The Frank-Ratchye Further Fund supports approximately forty projects per year through a combination of full grants and Microgrants.
 Any faculty, student or staff person actively affiliated with Carnegie Mellon is eligible to apply, regardless of their home department.
-FRFF Funding is available through two funding programs:
+For more information visit the FRFF grant page.

 Steiner Visitor Invitation Grant Program